The Four Milestones of 2025

 After a full ten minutes, I finally composed myself--I hadn't had a good, long cry like that in ages.
 Perhaps the businesses of life suppressed it.
 No matter, it was needed.
 When we get older, we miss, of course, the youthful days of our childhood and our twenties.
 This cry wasn't about that.
 It was a longing for my thirties, the days of being a wife and a mom for the first time.
 Oh, how I wish I could relive those moments of Lewie's toddlerhood, even for just a day...
 The pool may have been empty, but my mind saw Daddy Lew, Little Lewie, and me in there splashing away like no time had passed at all...

 During our trip, we also had a chance to drive to the Hildene, the Lincoln family home, after President Abraham Lincoln's death.
-We visited this place before when Lewie was five, but again, the experience was different, with just the two of us able to meander around the property at our own pace.
+We visited this place before, when Lewie was five, but the experience was different now that there were just the two of us, meandering around the property at our own pace.
 (I made sure to visit the gift shop before leaving--purchasing Vermont's specialties: yummy chocolate, maple candy, and cheddar cheese curds.)

 On the last day, I had a chance to saunter around the Northshire Bookstore, a must-see not only for book-lovers but also for coffee drinkers, bakers, record-enthusiasts, crafters, and home decorators.
 (I bought a book called Keep Your Brain Alive by Katz and Rubin--the perfect self-gift for a 50-year-old that wants to remain sharp and relevant.)